Golden Knights vs. Flames Prediction & Picks - November 27

 Golden Knights Splits and Trends

-- Vegas has earned eight points (3-0-2) in its five games decided by one goal.
+- Vegas is 3-0-2 (eight points) in its five games decided by one goal.

-- This season the Golden Knights scored only one goal in one game and they lost that matchup.
+- In the one game this season the Golden Knights scored just one goal, they lost.

-- Vegas has earned six points (3-1-0 record) this season when scoring two goals .
+- Vegas has finished 3-1-0 in the four games this season when it scored two goals (registering six points).

-- The Golden Knights have scored three or more goals in 13 games, earning 24 points from those contests.
+- The Golden Knights have scored more than two goals 13 times, and are 11-0-2 in those games (to register 24 points).

-- Vegas has scored a single power-play goal in five games this season and has registered nine points from those matchups.
+- In the five games when Vegas has recorded a single power-play goal, it went 4-0-1 to record nine points.

-- The Golden Knights' opponents have had more shots in nine games.
-The Golden Knights went 7-0-2 in those contests (16 points).
+- The Golden Knights have been outshot by opponents nine times, and went 7-0-2 (16 points).

 Team Stats Comparison